 How Do You Release The Quadratus Lumborum (Trigger Point Therapy)?

 The Lacrosse Ball that I used in this video is one that I actually picked up from a used sports store.
 To my understanding, there isn’t a lot of used sports equipment stores around these days so I linked up a source that I have purchased from myself to make your search a bit easier.
 The link is an affiliate link so if you don’t get down with those feel free to go another route.

 Now that you’re all warmed up, you can start playing with some of these stretches.
-When doing these stretches for your tight QL keep these 4 things in mind.
+When experimenting with quadratus lumborum stretches for yourself keep these 4 things in mind.

 - Don’t do anything that causes you more pain

 - Don’t “push through” any pain